alexey4petrov/pythonFlu/readme.txt

     pythonFlu r9.0-porting
 ---------------------------------------------------------------------------

-  * Name this release after the its main achivement - "porting on the OpenFOAM forks".
+  * Name this release after the its main achivement - "porting on the latest OpenFOAM versions and forks"

   * Porting on the latest versions of OpenFOAM - 2.1.0 - 2.0.0